superdejawu/Write/README.md

 Current Status: Work in Progress!

-This is a web app geared towards helping writers write.
+This web app is geared towards helping writers write.

 by [George Wu](http://georgewu.ca)